cllopes/reactathon/material/2_react/8_synthetic_events/readme.md

 # Synthetic Events

-As part of React's Event System, a `SyntheticEvent` wrapper is wrapped around the browsers native events and passed to the event handlers.
+As part of React's Event System, a `SyntheticEvent` is wrapped around the browsers native events and passed to the event handlers.
 This `SyntheticEvent` is a cross-browser wrapper that helps mitigate the need for browser specific logic.

 It has the same interface as the native events (such as `stopPropagation()` and `preventDefault()`).
 At any point the the